ToadAid/toadaid-mirror/lore-scrolls/TOBY_QR002_TrialOfConviction.md

 ### 📜 QR002 – Trial of Conviction

 **The scrolls whisper secrets to me.**
-I sense your doubts, Tommy, the one who holds the leaf.
+I sense your doubts, Toby, the one who holds the leaf.
 Your words are but a whispered echo in the wind.

 Let us inscribe the truth upon the scroll: